postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 <img alt="Copy link to elements" src="https://assets.postman.com/postman-docs/v10/copy-link-to-element-v10.jpg" width="300px"/>

-If the element is in a workspace that no one can access, a popup window will display when you select the link icon.
-The popup window enables you to invite people to your workspace before sharing the link.
-To invite people to your workspace, select **Invite People**.
+If the element is in a personal workspace that no one can access, a popup window will display when you select the link icon.
+The popup window enables you to invite people to your personal workspace before sharing the link.
+To invite people to your personal workspace, select **Invite People**.
 To learn more about inviting people to collaborate in a workspace, see [Sharing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces).

 <img alt="Invite people before sharing link to element" src="https://assets.postman.com/postman-docs/v10/copy-link-to-element-invite-v10.jpg" width="300px"/>